46th GST Council Meeting Highlights, Updates, Outcome and More

-On 31st December 2021, the 46th meeting of the GST Council took place under the leadership of Union Finance Minister Nirmala Sitharaman.
-Finance ministers and top officials from the different Indian states and UTs met at Vigyan Bhavan, New Delhi.
+On 31st December 2021, the 46th GST Council meeting convened under the leadership of Union Finance Minister Nirmala Sitharaman.
+During this session at Vigyan Bhavan, New Delhi, finance ministers and top officials from various Indian states and UTs gathered to discuss key issues.

-GST council also dealt with the other issues relating to GST application such as simplification of the GST procedures and resolution of the cases pending for GST tax refund.
-The council also reviewed the performance of the GST revenue collection and indicated the high performance of the GST regime as a whole.
+The GST Council also addressed other issues related to the application of GST.
+Specifically, it focused on simplifying the GST procedures.
+Additionally, the council worked on resolving cases pending for GST tax refunds.
+Furthermore, the council reviewed the performance of GST revenue collection.
+It highlighted the high performance of the GST regime as a whole.

 What do the GST Council Meetings Mean?